-A website which is easily changed and updatable is a universal goal of site owners.
-While a Content Management System (CMS) can take you a long way towards this goal, sometimes it is just not enough; sometimes it is not appropriate; and sometimes it is just not within your budget.
-Why?
+A website which can be easily changed and updated is a universal goal of site owners.
+A Content Management System — the software that ‘powers’ a website — is designed to help make this easy for ordinary users.
+While a Content Management System (CMS) can take you a long way towards this goal, sometimes it is just not enough; that’s where a webmaster comes in.

 Shortcomings of Content Management Systems

 A CMS tries to give regular users a word-processor-like interface through which they can add and edit content for their website.
 Since webpages are made of HTML code, and regular users don’t know how to write HTML code, the CMS tries to ‘translate’ their input into the needed code.
-A CMS that has been well customized can do a reasonably nice job of this.
+A CMS that has been well customized to suit the owner’s needs can do a reasonably nice job of this.
 However:

 - A CMS ‘WYSIWYG’ text editor (What You See Is What You Get) is not a word processor.
 If you’re expecting functionality similar to MS Word, you’ll be disappointed and often frustrated.
 A CMS editor interface is several orders simpler and less versatile.

-- A CMS ‘WYSIWYG’ text editor uses only a limited subset of HTML and cannot finesse the output like someone knowledgeable in HTML and CSS can.
+- A CMS ‘WYSIWYG’ text editor uses only a limited subset of HTML and cannot finesse the output like someone knowledgeable in coding can.

-- Working with a CMS involves a learning curve; you must be willing to learn the ins-and-outs of the system to make good use of it.
+- Working with a CMS involves a learning curve; you must be willing to learn the ins-and-outs of the system to make good use of it, and use it frequently to remember how to do so.

 - Consistency is an important part of a professional looking website.
 You must be willing to learn and stick to a ‘style book’ and keep your formatting simple and uniform to avoid looking amateurish.